Fedict/dcattools/README.md

     # full path to the export file
     be.fedict.dcat.enhancers.4.outfile=B:/datagov/data/wallonie/geo-missing.txt

+### LoadRDF

+Loads an RDF file containing triples (e.g. for "static metadata" like contact info, or mapping categories with SKOS-files) into the local triple store.

+Parameters:

+    be.fedict.dcat.enhancers.<counter>.classname=be.fedict.dcat.enhancers.LoadRDF
+    be.fedict.dcat.enhancers.<counter>.rdffile=/full/path/to/file.ttl

+### SparqlSelect

+Performs a Sparql SELECT on the local triple store (e.g. for listing properties).
+The output will be stored in a text file.

+Parameters:

+    be.fedict.dcat.enhancers.<counter>.classname=be.fedict.dcat.enhancers.SparqSelect
+    be.fedict.dcat.enhancers.<counter>.sparqlfile=/full/path/to/query.txt
+    be.fedict.dcat.enhancers.<counter>.outfile=/full/path/to/output.txt

+### SparqlUpdate

+Performs a SparqlUpdate (INSERT and/or DELETE) on the local triple store.
+Can be combined with LoadRDF to perform a mapping.

+Parameters:

+    be.fedict.dcat.enhancers.<counter>.classname=be.fedict.dcat.enhancers.SparqUpdate
+    be.fedict.dcat.enhancers.<counter>.sparqlfile=/full/path/to/query.txt

+### SplitProperty

+Split a property into multiple properties (useful when e.g. a keyword property contains a concatenated list of keywords)

 ## Updater

 This tool updates the data.gov.be (Drupal 7) site using a REST interface, provided the Drupal modules RestWS and RestWS_i18n are installed.

+### Running updater

 Invoke with